seandmccarthy/seandmccarthy.github.com/_posts/2018-08-15-in-memory-image-processing-with-pipes.md

 end
 ```

 To distinguish one image from another in the stream, I had to do a little research on the JPEG format.
-From that I discovered that JPEG/JFIF format starts with the bytes `0xFF 0xD8` and ends with the bytes `0xFF 0xD9`.
+From that I discovered that the JPEG/JFIF format starts with the bytes `0xFF 0xD8` and ends with the bytes `0xFF 0xD9`.

 With all that, I could write a quick script to read the stream of images and distinguish them from each other: